joseanmp/deliberation-mockup/README.md

 ## Run

-If you are using a linux based system, tu must to place in the directory on a shell and type 'npm start'
+If you are using a linux based system, you must place in the directory type ' npm start' on a shell

 ## Contact